If you have heard the “lover vs provider” dichotomy, I wish to elucidate its implications.

 But haven’t humans adapted past our primitive sensibilities?
 Maybe, but we are still apes, so it is useful to explore what evolution rewards.
 Women seek out honest signals of high-status and commitment.

 Women want sex with a charming man as an end in itself.
 She will offer sex to a committed male, but in exchange for said commitment in the context of a devoted relationship.
 You may object to this characterization, where a relationship is depicted as transactional.
 That objection is a useful social norm.
 The integrity of friendships/relationships/etc. depends on the premise that they have this sacred, ephemeral quality, and that members do not tally up their helpful deeds in hope of reimbursement.
-My job, however, is to peel away the socially acceptable understandings.
+My job, however, is to scrutinize the socially acceptable notions.

 But of course, I’d recommend against committing just for sex.
 She’ll know, and as I’ll further explain, it’s a bad deal.